-For a lot of people, fully committing to Christ can be way scarier than the scariest trick they have ever thought they could do on a skateboard.
+For a lot of people, fully committing to Christ can be way scarier than the scariest trick they have ever tried to do on a skateboard.
 My eventual full commitment to Christ looked a lot like when I have to give those new/scary tricks a bunch of half-hearted attempts before I can finally fully commit to one.
 Confidence and commitment seem to be a big problem in humanity, and no where is this more obvious than at the skatepark.
-Everyday I see people trying, or wanting to do something that all their homies know they can easily do if they would just commit, but for some reason they have such a hard time working up the confidence to fully commit to the trick.
-Our commitment to Christ tends to have this same problem, we know we want too, and know that we can, but for some reason we have a hard time with it, we either can’t even work up the nerve to even try it, or we have to give it a bunch of half-hearted attempts before we can finally commit.
+Everyday I see people trying, or wanting to do something that all their friends know they can easily do if they would just commit, but for some reason they have such a hard time working up the confidence and courage to do it.
+Our commitment to Christ tends to have this same problem, we know we want too, and we know we can, but for some reason we just can’t get ourselves to do it.
+We either can’t work up the nerve to even try it, or we have to give it a bunch of half-hearted attempts before we can finally commit.
 Paul says in 2 Corinthians 6:2, “Indeed, the right time is now, today is the time of salvation.”
 If you are one of those people that wants to commit to Christ, but just can’t seem to work up the courage, then I hope and pray that you can finally stop wasting your time and energy on a bunch of roll ups and useless efforts.
 If you know you can do it, and want to do it, then please ask God to help you finally commit everything you got; get with someone that can help you work through those confidence barriers that keep you from fully committing.
 Every time I go skate and try something new, I wish I could just fully commit from the start and not make it harder and more painful than it has to be; and I wish I could have done the same thing with Christ.
-I wasted a lot of time and brought a lot of unecessary pain upon myself with my half-hearted efforts, or my lack of any effort at all.
+I wasted a lot of time and brought a lot of unnecessary pain upon myself with my half-hearted efforts, or my lack of any effort at all.
 When we know we can do something, and want to do something, but for some reason and can’t get ourselves to do it, the mental torture of that is almost worst than any physical pain that may came from the actual try.
 “Today is the day of salvation.”